Bitcoin Forks Guide – In Search of the Original Satoshi

 - BitcoinX wants to offer better privacy and safety features based on combining the existing Bitcoin network technology with zero knowledge proof system.

 - Cross-chain development is yet another area the BitcoinX aims to focus on.
-It is supposed to enable the exchange of data between various chains to create an umbrella ecosystem for the application development.
+It is supposed to enable the exchange of data between various chains to create an umbrella ecosystem for application development.

 - The total supply of coins was capped at 210 billion, with each BTC holder receiving 10000 BCX for a single token owned.